ClusterLabs/go-pacemaker/README.md

 Right now, I'm mainly focused on coming up with a good mapping between native Go code and the CIB.
 The current version as of this work is Pacemaker 1.1.15 with 1.1.16 to be released very soon, and I am making no effort to stay compatible with older versions.
-I'm also not conciously making the code tied to a specific version of Pacemaker.
+On the flip side, no effort is being made to tie the code to a specific release either.

 ## Compilation